Next Generation Antivirus for the Home

-- Kaspsersky: Both Federal and State agencies are prohibited from using Kaspersky products due to concerns over the Russian based software company.
+- Kaspersky: Both Federal and State agencies are prohibited from using Kaspersky products due to concerns over the Russian-based software company.

 Software/ Registry Cleaners

 As mentioned above, CCleaner has been compromised twice.
-Fortunately, Windows 10 has evolved to a point where many professionals no longer advocate using third-party cleaners (no need for the extra software bloat, etc.) Instead, performing maintenance on Windows is your best bet -— How-to Geek has a good article on what you should do instead of using CCleaner courtesy of How-To-Geek).
+Fortunately, Windows has evolved to a point where many professionals no longer advocate using third-party cleaners (no need for the extra software bloat, etc.) Instead, performing maintenance on your Windows system is your best bet (see what you should do instead of using CCleaner courtesy of How-To-Geek).

-If you haven’t already done so, IITS suggests that you take the time to review Best Security Practices While Working from Home
+If you haven’t already done so, ITS suggests that you take the time to review Best Security Practices While Working from Home

 If you have any questions regarding this advisory, please feel free to email the Office of Information Security.